 Merely four years after release, Forza Horizon 2, will be pulled from the Microsoft Store.
 If you’ve already bought the game and all its add-ons, you can still play it.
 However, new players won’t be able to purchase the game and add-on content come the .

 Forza Horizon 2 isn’t an outdated game and it runs on current-generation game consoles.
-It’s still awesome to play in the true sense of the word..
+It’s still awesome to play in the true sense of the word.
 It still feels stunning to watch, listen, play, and experience all of it.
-There is no doubt about it: Forza Horizon 2 is a masterpiece.
+There’s no doubt about it: Forza Horizon 2 is a masterpiece.

 Yet after just four years of shelf life, Microsoft Studios will no longer be selling the game.
 It’s being pulled from Microsoft/Xbox Store by the .

 I can’t even speculate on the development costs and the number of man hours involved in making this game.
 I do feel for everyone of the people who worked on the game, though.
 The game represents so much creative work and culture that it’s nothing short of a tragedy that it’s being pulled from market.